officiallyawesome/officiallyawesome/_referee-school/session-4.md

 ---
 title:  "Session 4: Position, Cutting and Jammer Referee "
 date:   2020-05-03 15:00:00 +0100
+excerpt: "We are very excited to announce that for this week's session we have the absolutely amazing Killer Bite joining us."
 ---

 {% include video id="RsGvWNDTwb0" provider="youtube" %}